Mutations: SNCA A30P, SNCA A53T

 Inclusions were not observed at any age.
 Diffuse α- synuclein protein was both cytoplasmic and nuclear.

 At young age 2-3 months, HM2 mice were more active than non-Tg controls, but by middle age (7-9 months) they were less active.
 At advanced ages (13-23 months), they also exhibited impaired coordination as measured by the time it took to right themselves from an inverted wire screen.
+However, no deficiencies in Rotarod performance, grip strength, or open-field movements were detected at 6 months.

 - Richfield EK, Thiruchelvam MJ, Cory-Slechta DA, Wuertzer C, Gainetdinov RR, Caron MG, Di Monte DA, Federoff HJ.
 Behavioral and neurochemical effects of wild-type and mutated human alpha-synuclein in transgenic mice.
 Exp Neurol.
 2002 May;175(1):35-48.
 PubMed.